tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you use this symbol during a quick rest, you regain an expended daily adventurer-level spell (1st or 3rd level, in practice) (champion: champion-level spell, 5th or 7th).

 **Quirk:** Has one-track mind.

 ---

+#### Gem of Riches

+_Recharge 6+ after use:_ Gain a bonus to miss damage equal to twice your level against the richest enemy in a battle (based on the loot they are carrying).
+You can’t use this power against a single enemy remaining in a battle, or if the richest enemy in the battle drops (but you will know which corpse has the best loot), or if no enemies have anything worth looting (GM’s call in all cases).

+**Quirk:** Materialistic.

+---